Charlie Puth Will Definitely Get Your ‘Attention’ With Infectious New Single — Listen

 Encore!
 Charlie Puth treated the world to a sizzling new song from his upcoming album on April 20, and it’s everything fans dreamed of and more.
 LISTEN to his uber-catchy track ‘Attention’ right here, and tell us what you think of it!

 Charlie Puth, 25, who we know and love from that beyond-viral collaboration with Selena Gomez, 24, on “We Don’t Talk Anymore,” is back with another hit!
-LISTEN to “Attention” here!
-He dropped the catchy track on April 20, taking to Twitter with a message that read, “Go to my instagram.”
-After fans noticed that he released his sizzling new single via social media, many began listening and complimenting his hot new sound!
+LISTEN to “Attention” above.

 Take a look at some of the lyrics: